GLOSSARY OF TERMS

 Seller’s Representation Letter

-A letter signed by the seller of shares whereby the shareholder affirms and represents that he/she is selling the shares in full compliance with Rule 144.
+A letter signed by the seller of shares whereby the shareholder affirms and represents that he/she is selling the shares in full compliance with Rule 144 or other exemption.
 The letter is typically furnished to the issuer’s legal counsel, the transfer agent, and the shareholder’s broker.

 Form used to instruct the transfer of ownership of a security from the registered owner, which must be Medallion Guaranteed.
 This can be used in lieu of completing the back of the certificate or for book entry shares.